ismaelplangca/wordle/README.md

-# wordle
+# Jave Wordle
-Wordle clone written in java
+Wordle game that solves itself written in java using awt and swing.

+Words that are valid guesses